-The 2007-2008 Legislative Session's House Bill 2 (HB2) made changes to the statutes that govern the annexation process in O.C.G.A.
-36-36-110, et seq.
-Those changes require arbitration in annexation disputes between a city and county when there is a change in zoning, land use or density proposed in conjunction with an annexation.
-The HB2 arbitration process uses a five-person panel of arbiters composed of two city elected officials, two county elected officials, and one academic.
+The arbitration process uses a five-person panel of arbiters composed of two city elected officials, two county elected officials, and one academic.
 DCA administers the appointment of the panels, and maintains three pools of trained volunteers to serve on the panels.

-See the links below for further information on the law and volunteer panels.
-Additional links are provided to the ADR & Annexation Arbitration forms for use by Counties when requesting a panel, and by volunteers interested in serving as panelists.
-See the GMA/ACCG Handbook for more information about the HB2 Arbitration law and process.
+See the links below for further information on the law, rules, and volunteer panels.
+Additional links are provided to the Standard Forms for Annexation Arbitration for use by Counties when requesting a panel, and by volunteers interested in serving as panelists.

 The Carl Vinson Institute of Government periodically offers training for Annexation Arbitration Panels.